SoaringLeo/ChenyuYan.github.io/index.md

 <center><img src="img/SGCC.jpg" height="150" width="240;" div align = "center"/></center>

-I worked in the State Grid Corporation of China (SGCC), the largest national corporation, for one year.
-In this period, I worked as a member of the Department of Information and Internet, which focuses on data collection and processing to propose practical suggestions for the corporation's development.
+After graduation, I worked in the State Grid Corporation of China (SGCC), the largest national corporation, for one year.
+In this period, I was a data scientist in the Department of Information and Internet, which focuses on data collection and processing to propose practical suggestions for the corporation's development.
 I have participated in a project to predict the short-term load of grid power, including day load forecast and workload forecast.
 In actual commercial marketing, suppressing illegal electric stealing, especially in corporations with relatively higher demand for electric resources, is essential for the profits of power corporations.
 In this project, I was responsible for forecast modeling and data processing, which provided the basis of prediction.
 Specifically, with the previous electric usage data as the input, the model was based on RNN and LSTM model to forecast the electric demand for the following days.
 By comparing with realistic values, it was proved that the model had relatively high precision, and the amount of MAPE was around 2.4%.
 Corresponding results and data have been collected to apply for a national project in SGCC.

 We built a central platform, collaborating with Alibaba, to collect all data from power grid system to help making decision regarding equipment maintenance, power distribution and redistribution, dispatching and monitoring.
 For example, a serious problem of vehicle charging is occupation of space, which means some customers complete charging with vehicles immobile, aggravating the limited usage originated from insufficient charging piles.
 In this regard, we optimize the power supply of electricity power and get customer notified when the charging finished to make full use of charging piles and guarantee most customers can utilize devices.
 Another scenario is the maintenance of power equipment.
 By monitoring the dynamic change of transformer oil temperature, dielectric loss, capacity of capacitors, and other indexes, engineers can keep a systematic observation of power equipment.
 Meanwhile, they can forecast equipment performance in the long run and arrange a routine maintenance plan, increasing efficiency and effectiveness of electrical tests and repairing.